How to Evaluate Behavioral Models: Introduction

-In this paper, we attempt to answer this question with a first-principles argument, arguing that loss functions should satisfy five key axioms.
-The first two, which we call \textit{alignment} axioms, ensure that the loss function induces a correct preference ordering among behavioral predictions.
-These axioms, \textit{sample Pareto-alignment} and \textit{distributional Pareto-alignment}, ensure that the loss function always penalizes predictions that are clearly worse (on a given dataset or in expectation under draws from a generating distribution, respectively).
-Our remaining three axioms impose properties on our loss functions that make them more interpretable, better relating the quality of a prediction to the numerical value of the loss. \textit{Exchangeability} requires that the loss be invariant to the order in which observations are made; \textit{counterfactual Pareto-regularity} ensures that the loss appropriately respects changes in the data, and \textit{zero minimum} gives the loss an interpretable optimum by ensuring that a perfect prediction receives a loss of 0.
+From these characteristics, we argue that loss functions should satisfy five key axioms.
+The first two, which we call \textit{alignment} axioms, ensure that the loss function induces a correct preference ordering over predictions.
+These axioms, \textit{sample Pareto-alignment} and \textit{distributional Pareto-alignment}, ensure that the loss function penalizes predictions that are clearly worse (on a given dataset or in expectation over realizations of this data, respectively).
+The other three, \textit{interpretability} axioms, relate the numerical value of the loss to a prediction's quality. \textit{Empirical distribution sufficiency} requires that the loss be invariant to the number or order of the observations; \textit{counterfactual Pareto-regularity} ensures that the loss appropriately respects changes in the data; and \textit{zero minimum} gives the loss an interpretable optimum.